 Inventories are stated at the lower of their carrying value determined on a specific item on an actual cost basis and net realizable value.
 Net realizable value is the estimated selling price less applicable selling expenses.
-Cost of inventories includes the cost of merchandise and the costs incurred to deliver inventory to the Company's distribution centres including freight and duties.
-Volume rebates earned are deducted in determining the carrying value of inventory.

-The Company periodically reviews its inventories and makes provisions as necessary to appropriately value obsolete or damaged goods.
-In addition, as part of inventory valuations, the Company accrues for inventory shrinkage for lost or stolen items based on historical trends.
+Cost of inventories includes the cost of merchandise, freight, duties and is net of rebates.
+The Company periodically reviews its inventories and makes provisions as necessary to appropriately value for shrinkage and obsolete or damaged goods.